kakajing/SpringMVC-book/选择一个策略来暴露jpa实体.md

 The ignore instructions depend on the supported representations and the chosen implementations.

-For json, we are using Jackson, the solution has been: @JsonIgnore.
+For json, we are using Jackson, the solution has been: `@JsonIgnore`.

-For xml, we are using XStream, the solution has been: @XstreamOmitField.
+For xml, we are using XStream, the solution has been: `@XstreamOmitField`.

 如果实体不拥有该关系